 The following guidance is also available in a downloadable PDF

-The UN Decade of Ocean Science will invite Decade Actions to be submitted for endorsement during regular Calls for Decade Actions launched every 6 months throughout the Decade.
+The UN Decade of Ocean Science will invite Decade Actions (Programmes and Projects) to be submitted for endorsement during regular Calls for Decade Actions launched every 6 months throughout the Decade.
 For Programmes, calls will vary in their thematic and/or geographic focus.
 There is no limit on who can seek endorsement for a proposed Decade Action (research institutes, governments, NGOs, community groups, philanthropic foundations, business, industry and individuals).

 When requesting endorsement, proponents of proposed Decade Actions will submit either an Expression of Interest (for Programmes) or a Request for Endorsement (for Projects).
 This proposal will invite proponents to demonstrate how they fulfill those criteria in the following list that are relevant to their proposed Decade Action: